dfinity/portal/docs/developer-docs/quickstart/cycles-faucet.md

     sh -ci "$(curl -fsSL https://internetcomputer.org/install.sh)"

-or following the instructions on the [build](../../build/install-upgrade-remove) section.
+or following the instructions on the [build](../build/install-upgrade-remove) section.

 :::warning
 The cycles faucet is currently getting reworked.
-Some parts of this page are outated.
+Some parts of this page are outdated.
 Please go to <https://faucet.dfinity.org> for the current instructions.
 Once the rework is completed, this page will be updated.
 :::

 ## Claim your Cycles Wallet